17 outstanding YouTube banner ideas.

 When it comes to font pairings, a good rule to remember is opposites attract.
 If you want to have a bold, creative headline like Hong Kong, choose a secondary font that is the opposite - in this case, a neutral san serif font.
 Consider a primary font that resonates with your artwork.
 Here, the main font echoes the edgy, adventurous vibe we see in the photo.
 The secondary font, however, is there to communicate a message.
 So, if you choose a wild, handwritten primary font, pair it with a neutral serif or sans serif font.
 If you have a headline that’s a professional, san serif font, go for a secondary serif font for legibility.

 8. Create outstanding text effects.

 Take your copy to the next level with special text effects.
 Text effects are a great way to add impact to your design.
-With Adobe Spark, you can choose Text Effects such as cutout, as seen in the example below, outline, shadow, or a combination of these effects.
+With Adobe Express, you can choose Text Effects such as cutout, as seen in the example below, outline, shadow or a combination of these effects.
 Text effects are a dynamic tool for adding dimension to your YouTube banner.

 9. Play with powerful imagery.

 This photo of a live concert is, without doubt, stimulating and compelling.
 Upon the first impression, a viewer already has a pretty good idea of what this channel is about.
 The title and subtitle fill in any blanks.
 Photos can often make a viewer feel much more than text can, so use them to your advantage.
-Upload photos to Adobe Spark Post from your computer, phone, social channels, or Creative Cloud, or browse through Adobe Spark’s stock photo selection for gorgeous images that you can place right into your designs.
+Upload photos to Adobe Express from your computer, phone, social channels or Creative Cloud or browse through our stock photo selection for gorgeous images that you can place right into your designs.

 10. Select images to match your channel.